topbitdu/unirer-dosser/ROADMAP.md

 1. Resource Representation concern

 ## v0.2
-1. Replaced the #meta field with the #meta.criteria field.
+1. Replaced the #meta field with the #meta.criteria field

+## v0.3
+1. Deprecate the Resource Representation concern